Hossain2024/TripTally/README.md

 Things to do:

--[ ] two navigation Tab(Home , Activity)
+- [ ] two navigation Tab(Home , Activity)
--[ yes] HomeScreen shows a budgest label and allows users to enter an amount -[ ] Activity screen Shows a list of Activity
+- [yes] HomeScreen shows a budgest label and allows users to enter an amount -[ ] Activity screen Shows a list of Activity
 - [ ] users are able to check off activity
 - [ ] Users can see the activities doen along with the cost in the homescreen